A star falls in to the abyss. 3rd January 2022

 Truth is I've no idea how accurate my view is - I only know my side of this.
 But the situation was a mess.
 And I'm trying to understand - accessing the black box!

-He was refusing to say - this is how I feel about you - to someone who has explained how much they require honesty.
-He was as good as playing Russian roulette with my life.
+He was refusing to say - this is how I feel about you.
+And therefore he was as good as playing Russian roulette with my life.

 At this point I felt as if he'd found me at the edge of the road.
 No shoes, lost, cold and bleeding.
 It wasn't better to be found, just not so bad.
 As if I'd been rescued, but not given any warm clothes, or kind words.
 But I was no longer at the fragile edge at the borders of death, I was following him back to 'the therapy room'.